malc3om/ssh-access/README.md

 # SSH Access for Jupyter Notebooks

-This repository provides a one-line solution for setting up SSH access in Jupyter notebooks and other restricted environments where you don't have sudo privileges.
+This repository provides a one-line solution for setting up SSH access in Jupyter notebooks and other restricted environments, with special support for terminal access and Python 3.6+ compatibility.

 ## One-Line Solution